pond management, lake management, Pond

 Sunrise Fisheries, Inc.

-of a lifetime, this is the time to start thinking about how you might improve
+your buck of a lifetime, this is the time to start thinking about how you

 -

-with rotenone), locating a source of fish must be done.
-Also contact
+or recently reclaimed with rotenone), locating a source of fish must be

-a fisheries consultant who can advise you on what species, number, and
+done.
+Also contact a fisheries consultant who can advise you on what

 -

-soil tested.
-Most soils are acid and will need liming to raise the
+to have the soil tested.
+Most soils are acid and will need liming

-soil pH, which will improve the productivity of the water.
-The type
+to raise the soil pH, which will improve the productivity of the water.

-of lime recommended is agricultural limestone.
-Lime can be purchased
+The type of lime recommended is agricultural limestone.
+Lime can

-in bulk at most farm store outlets and they also should have equipment
+be purchased in bulk at most farm store outlets and they also should have

-to spread the material.
-To determine the amount of lime needed, take
+equipment to spread the material.
+To determine the amount of lime

-several soil samples in the basin and take the samples to your county Cooperative
+needed, take several soil samples in the basin and take the samples to

 -

-you might want to consider constructing fish shelters by tying a number
+as brushpiles, you might want to consider constructing fish shelters by

-of small trees together and anchoring them in strategic locations in the
+tying a number of small trees together and anchoring them in strategic

-lake.
+locations in the lake.
 Christmas trees are great for this purpose.
-A fisheries

 It has been proven that fish shelters attract fish and by concentrating